 A beautiful full-page paper can trap you into awkward writing later.
 Place the story pieces first, then choose the background that supports them.

 Even scattering creates visual noise.
-Cluster small pieces near the focal point or use them as a deliberate path.
+Cluster small pieces near the focal point or use them as a deliberate path, leaving one area clearly quiet.

 The fold can hide text, crease photos, and interrupt faces.
 Keep the gutter mostly structural unless the journal opens perfectly flat.